 Former students must file an application for re-enrollment.
-They should contact the Office of Student Success & Retention to learn more and start this process.
+They should contact the Office of Student Success and Retention to learn more and start this process.
 Former students who have a registration hold on their account from the Business Office are not eligible to seek re-enrollment until the hold is resolved.
-All requests to re-enroll must be approved by the Program Director or Dean.
+All requests to re-enroll must be approved by the program director or dean of the program the returning student wishes to pursue.

-Withdrawn students will enter under the catalog of the year in which they re-enroll.
+Re-enrolling students who had officially withdrawn will re-enter under the catalog of the year in which they re-enroll.